 Assistant Professor of Economics| Applied Policy Scholar

 I am currently an Assistant Professor in the Economics Department in the Martha & Spencer Love School of Business at Elon University.
-I was formerly a postdoctoral research fellow at Cornell University in the Department of Policy Analysis and Management with Dean Rachel Dunifon.
-I received my Ph.D. in the School of Education and Social Policy at Northwestern University.
+I was formerly a postdoctoral research fellow at Cornell University in the Brooks School of Public Policy.
+I received my Ph.D. from the School of Education and Social Policy at Northwestern University.
 My training is primarily in economics but draws on other social science disciplines (e.g., psychology, sociology) to study relations between public policy and human development (e.g., health, human capital, and labor market outcomes).